Particeep/pricer-integration/README.md

 ```
 As you can see, there is the type `Meta` and `URL`.

-`URL` is ignored when we don't ask you to put an url on this type, you can put an empty text like :
+`URL` is rarely use, put an empty string only if we do not say what to put in the spec :
 ```scala
 val url : URL = URL("")
 ```